RafalKucharskiPK/rafalkucharskipk.github.io/_research/coexistence.md

 # Findings:

+Brief overview of the most impartant findings from our research:

 #### CAVs may form exclusive clubs

 > We show that [Equilibria in routing games with connected autonomous vehicles will not be strong, as exclusive clubs may form](https://arxiv.org/pdf/2510.12862)

-CAVs will be able to break from Nash equilibrium and form a coalitions, collaborating to devise a joint routing pattern, allowing them to arrive faster.
+CAVs will be able to break from Nash equilibrium and form a coalitions: collaborate to devise a joint routing pattern, allowing them to arrive faster.
 However, with limited resources, i.e. the capacity in road networks, a group arriving faster will gain at the expense of others, arriving later.
-Also, not everyone can be invited to join the group as remains efficient only until some point.
-They will be exclusive, and ,as other exclusive goods, unavailable to masses and limited to upper classes only.
+Also, not everyone can be invited to join the group as it remains efficient only until some point.
+Thus, such groups will be exclusive, and ,as other exclusive goods, unavailable to masses and limited to upper classes only.
 Threatening equity of using public space of our cities.

 <p align="center">
 <img width="350" src="/./assets/img/overview.png" alt="drawing" class="responsive-logo"/>